Skip to main content

 Multi-pack pricing varies — 2-pack is the current Amazon listing

-Wirecutter has designated the WiZ Connected Color as its first-recommendation smart bulb since 2024, and the underlying reasoning has remained substantially consistent: the bulb accomplishes the functional outcomes most buyers actually exercise, costs approximately one-quarter of a comparable Philips Hue installation, and eliminates the bridge-purchase requirement entirely.
-CNET and Reviewed.com independently rate it the category value pick.
-The advertised 64,000-scene application library is largely decorative in practice, but the operationally relevant subset — circadian-shift automation, scheduled fade-in transitions, vacation-mode randomization — executes as documented.
+Wirecutter calls the WiZ Connected a great budget alternative to Hue with solid performance and no hub needed, and the underlying reasoning is consistent: the bulb accomplishes the functional outcomes most buyers actually exercise, costs roughly half of a comparable Philips Hue installation once the bridge is counted, and eliminates the bridge-purchase requirement entirely.
+CNET independently rates it good value with wide compatibility and simple setup.
+The deep scene library is largely decorative in practice, but the operationally relevant subset — circadian-shift automation, scheduled fade-in transitions, vacation-mode randomization — executes as documented.
 The honest compromise involves WiZ's Matter implementation, which remains a manufacturer roadmap rather than an ASIN-certified certification.
 If protocol future-readiness represents a critical purchasing criterion, the LIFX A19 above carries the verified ASIN-level certification.
-If you want a HomeKit-capable bulb that pairs in under two minutes and produces measurable savings relative to premium alternatives, the WiZ continues to deliver the strongest value-per-dollar outcome.
+If you want a bulb that pairs in under two minutes across Alexa, Google, and Siri-via-voice-bridge and produces measurable savings relative to premium alternatives over the 25,000 hours it is rated to run, the WiZ continues to deliver the strongest value-per-dollar outcome.

 What We Love